EgyptAir publisher apologises over Drew Barrymore article

 A spokesperson for Barrymore told the Huffington Post website last week that the actress "did not participate" in the interview, but EgyptAir stood by the article.

-Addressing the widely criticised introduction to the article, the publishing house said it had been penned by one of the magazine´s editors.

-The opening lines of the article suggest Barrymore had been "unstable in her relationships most of her life" and that she had been in "almost 17 relationships, engagements, and marriages".
+The opening lines of article suggest Barrymore had been "unstable in her relationships most of her life" and that she had been in "almost 17 relationships, engagements and marriages".

-"Psychologists believe that her behaviour is only natural since she lacked the male role model in her life," it says.

 Comments